better-internet/radworks-docs/docs/using-radicle/sharing-projects.md

 When a project has been successfully replicated, it will appear in your **Following** tab.
 Following and replicating a project also makes it available to all of your connected peers.
-To learn more about following & replication, [See How it Works][un].
+To learn more about following & replication, see [How it Works][un].

 [fa]: understanding-radicle/faq.md
 [ma]: understanding-radicle/glossary.md/#maintainer